Women in Mali are strong and resilient, but they face many barriers and challenging odds.

 ” Traditionally, a woman in labor is compared to a soldier on the front line.
 When she has delivered, she is considered victorious, but if she dies in labor, it is said of her that she died honorably on the battlefield.
 The delivery of a boy is announced as being ‘very good and double news,’ that of a girl, ‘good news.’
 The death of a woman and of her baby boy is termed a ‘double and very bad’ announcement, while the death of a woman and of her baby girl is related as ‘double and bad.'”

 – From L’etrange destin de Wangrin by Amadou Hampâté Bâ

 CHALLENGES WOMEN FACE

-In general, women in Mali do not have adequate opportunity to thrive:
+In general, women in Mali do not have the opportunity to thrive:

 182 of 189